rjrahul08/blinkit-clone/README.md

-# blikit-clone
+# blinkit-clone
-This is a Blinit Clone Website made by using HTML and CSS
+This is a Blinkit Clone Website made by using HTML and CSS